jonathanmnovak/hello-world-snorkel/README.md

 1. Automating the building of multiple, similar TFs isn't possible because it doesn't have the same structure as LFs and SFs.
 This would be a nice feature to build TFs quickly and keep consistency with LFs and SFs.
+2. LFs and SFs seem very similar and it makes me wonder if different classes are actually required.
+However, I haven't given this enough thought or looked into the code to see if this is possible so this may be more of a gut reaction and through time and use the distinction will make more sense.

 #### Overall: